faizalrf/documentation/mariadb-enterprise-setup.md

 gtid_domain_id=2
 ```

-Other specific configuration if needed, like, password complexity and auditing, refer to the following
+Other specific configurations if needed, like, password complexity and auditing, refer to the following

 - Simple Password Check Plugin
   - <https://mariadb.com/kb/en/simple-password-check-plugin/>
 - Enterprise Audit
   - <https://mariadb.com/products/skysql/docs/security/enterprise-audit/#enabling-enterprise-audit>

-Once all the required configurations are done, restart both of the MariaDB servers to enable binary logs and other configurations set.
+Once all the required configurations are done, restart both of the MariaDB servers to enable binary logs and other configuration sets.

 #### User Setup